 Friedemann Immer kindly introduced me to Nikolaus Harnoncourt and Concentus Musicus Wien.

-The recording session only lasted one of the three planned hours.
+The recording session lasted only one of the three hours that had been planned.

 When it was clear that we were done, Mr Harnoncourt invited me for a talk that lasted two hours.
 He asked many interesting questions, listened intently to my answers as well as listening keenly to my questions and giving considered answers.
 It has remained one of my most cherished memories.